Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Temperature profile for a magnetized white dwarf

-Here we solve the magnetostatic equilibrium and photon diffusion equations in the presence of a magnetic field ($B$) and investigate the change in the temperature profile inside a white dwarf.
-We perform our calculations for both radially constant and radially variable magnetic fields.
-Entire calculation is being performed in the same spirit as done for non-magnetised white dwarfs (e.g. \citealt{Shapiro}) above, except with the inclusion of magnetic fields.
-Hence, the hydrostatic equilibrium is replaced by the magnetostatic equilibrium.

-The presence of $B$ inside a white dwarf gives rise to an additional magnetic pressure, $P_{B} = \frac{B^2}{8\pi}$, which adds up with the electron degeneracy pressure to give rise to the total pressure.
-Furthermore, the density also has a contribution from the magnetic field which is given by, $\rho_{B} = \frac{B^2}{8\pi c^2}$.
+In this section, we solve the magnetostatic equilibrium and photon diffusion equations in the presence of a magnetic field ($\vec{B}$) and investigate the temperature profile inside a white dwarf.
+We mainly perform our calculations for radially varying magnetic fields that are realistic.
+The presence of $\vec{B}$ inside a white dwarf gives rise to a magnetic pressure, $P_{B} = {B^2}/{8\pi}$, where $B=\sqrt{\vec{B}.\vec{B}}$, which contributes to the matter pressure to give rise to the total pressure (see, e.g., \citealt{Sinha}).
+Furthermore, the density also has a contribution from the magnetic field that is given by $\rho_{B} = {B^2}/{8\pi c^2}$ \citep{Sinha}. $\vec{B}$ also modifies the opacity and EoS of the matter therein.
 Such a situation can be tackled more ingeniously in the general relativistic framework rather than Newtonian framework.
-Nevertheless, here as a first approximation, we construct the magnetostatic equilibrium and photon diffusion equations in a Newtonian framework approximately as
+Nevertheless, here, as a first approximation, we construct the magnetostatic equilibrium and photon diffusion equations in a Newtonian framework as

 and